efkanator/Barony/Spelunking for Trouble/readme.txt

         Map-Attribute:           Swamp
         IsImplemented:           Yes
         Quantity of Generations: 4
-        Quantity of Modules:     5
+        Quantity of Modules:     8
         Secret Stages:           0
-        Has boss stage:          Yes
+        Has boss stage:          No
         Discription:             Forestry, with meadows and scattered sheds.
 I am well aware that there's no open sky and that the forest has an underground appearance but we've all got imaginations so let's